 This How to Meal Prep guide isn't just for people who leave for work everyday though, it is also for people like me who work from home and need a meal already prepped and ready to go so we don't make any bad choices when we are hangry!

-You could also pack little baggies of Low Carb Granola Cereal for a quick between meal snack.
+You could also pack little baggies of Low Carb Cereal for a quick between meal snack.

 If you want to be environmentally conscious, you can use these reusable bags for your granola instead of plastic.

-My favorite meal to meal prep for lunch is a taco chicken salad with black lentils.
+My favorite meal prep ideas for lunch is a taco chicken salad with black lentils.
 Please, low carb friends, don't be scared by the word lentils!
 These lentils are low in carbs and full of fiber.
-For 1/3 cup, which is what I added to my meal prep bowls, they are 8 net carbs.
+For ⅓ cup, which is what I added to my low carb meal prep bowls, they are 8 net carbs.